doino-gretchenliev/revolut-stocks/README.md

 The calculator, while trying to perform the SSP surrender shares operation, was unable to find the previously purchased shares for the same stock symbol.
 Please, ensure there is a statement file in the input directory, containing the original purchase.

+### "No previous purchase information found for out of order activities"

+In case you've received the error, please name your statement files by the number of their month.
+For example: January = 1.pdf, February = 2.pdf and etc.

 ## Import

 NOTE: Importing `dec50_2020_data.xml` will clear all filling in your current tax declaration.